Lifecycle of the yellow-eyed penguin / hoiho

 January: By the time chicks are 6-7 weeks old, both parents must fish each day to satisfy the voracious appetites of their demanding young.
 This is the post-guard stage and towards the end the chicks will start to lose their soft brown down.

-February: The chicks fledge and go to sea, an extremely hazardous time, with fewer than 20% surviving to maturity.
+February: The chicks fledge into their waterproof plumage and go to sea, an extremely hazardous time, with fewer than 20% surviving to maturity.

-Early-May: Sleek and shining in their new waterproof plumage, the penguins head out to sea but return every night to sleep, preen and socialise.
+Early-May: Sleek and shiny in their new plumage, the penguins head out to sea, but return most nights to sleep, preen and socialise.

 Soon it will be August and the busy breeding season will begin again.
-About 50% of surviving juveniles will return to breed at the place where they were hatched.
+About 80% of surviving juveniles will return to breed at the place where they were hatched.
 Hoiho are devoted parents.
 Incubation of eggs and raising of young are shared responsibilities.
-During a good breeding season many yellow-eyed penguin pairs will successfully raise two chicks.
+During a good breeding season yellow-eyed penguin pairs can successfully raise two chicks.